Serbia in the Middle Ages: Archaeological evidence

-According to archaeological evidence in Serbia, mainly along Morava River Basin (which was settled by Bulgarian-Slavic tribes of Timočani, Eastern Obotrites and Moravians), the Slavs may have reached it earlier than thought, between late 6th and early 7th century, according many findings of fibulae and Slavic pottery at Roman forts, but "no grave has been found so far to be related to the Slavs with a degree of certainty" and "the date when the Slavs started settling in Illyricum remains a question".
-In the Danube Basin of Serbia (Vojvodina) thirteen sites show that the earliest presence of Slavs in that area could be dated to the late second-half of the 6th century or later (with radiocarbon dating of 7–8th century), and possibly served as foederati protecting the Byzantine border fortresses.
-The sites have paralles with findings from both Central and Lower Danube and Sava Basin, with analogies showing that the southeastern part of Serbian Danube region most probably was settled by Slavs from Ipotești–Cândești culture.
+According to archaeological evidence in Serbia, mainly along the Morava River Basin (which was settled by Bulgarian-Slavic tribes of Timočani, Eastern Obotrites and Moravians), the Slavs may have reached it earlier than thought, between late 6th and early 7th century, according to many findings of fibulae and Slavic pottery at Roman forts.
+However, "no grave has been found so far to be related to the Slavs with a degree of certainty" and "the date when the Slavs started settling in Illyricum remains a question".
+In the Danube Basin of Serbia (Vojvodina), thirteen sites show that the earliest presence of Slavs in that area could be dated to the late second half of the 6th century or later (with radiocarbon dating of 7–8th century), and possibly served as foederati protecting the Byzantine border fortresses.
+The sites have parallels with findings from both Central and Lower Danube and Sava Basin, with analogies showing that the southeastern part of Serbian Danube region most probably was settled by Slavs from Ipotești–Cândești culture.

 The number of Slavic and Pannonian Avars findings in Serbia generally are very small, could be traces of warrior excursions or acculturation, and only since second half of the 7th century "can be interpreted with considerable certainty as a model of Slavic colonisation".
 However, the area was not well re-populated by the Slavs, and settlement patterns in the 8th and 9th century show "successive population inflows from the surrounding regions" (with significant Bulgarian influence).
 The findings indicating Slavic residence in Byzantine cities puts into question survival of local Roman population.